katyoverstreet/codeanywhere-blog/blog.md

 <summary>  <strong>Week 4</strong></summary>

 ## Post 1
 So, this week has brought some challenges.
-My brother got injured, my internet got cut off, and I feel like I'm really disorganized in my life, but I haven't had time to fix everything.
-I know it's not healhty, but I'll probably spend one night this week just reorganizing everything and making it all consistant.
-I feel more ready to work when there is no mess, so it can only really be a good thing.
+My brother got injured, my internet got cut off, and I feel like I'm really getting tripped up at every turn.
+Luckily, II've been able to get back on track fairly quickly!

 ### Q1